D.C. United: Colors and badge

 The team's colors and original logo were announced on October 17, 1995, along with those of the other ten original teams during a presentation in New York City.
 Black and white are D.C.
 United's primary colors, though the team's nickname is the "Black-and-Red."
 Red is used to accent the home jersey, while white is the main color of the team's road uniform.
 The three stripes along the shoulder – in white at home and black on the road – do not represent the three jurisdictions of the Washington Metropolitan Area (Washington, D.C., Maryland, and Virginia); rather, they represent the fact that the team's uniforms are made by Adidas.
 In 2011, the team introduced a predominantly red third uniform with black accents to be worn four or more times in the season.
 The team has also previously used white road uniforms with red stripes; white and red are the colors of the flag of Washington, D.C., and the stripes are also reminiscent of those used on the flag.

 The team's original shield was implemented in 1996, consisting of the team's name, D.C.
 United, above a black bald eagle facing right on a red field, clawing three soccer balls overlaid on three white stars.
 The three stars and balls were intended to represent the region's three jurisdictions.
 The bird, associated with the federal government based in Washington, D.C., symbolizes many of the attributes of the team, including speed and power.
 The logo was redesigned before the 1998 season.
 This second logo design reoriented the eagle facing left and removed the three stars below it, whose metaphor was retained by three raised wing feathers.
 At the center of the eagle is a single gold-colored star and a soccer ball, which represents the team's victory in Major League Soccer's inaugural cup in 1996.
-The logo can also be adorned with four silver stars above it, representing the MLS Cups the team has won.
+Beginning in 2005, the logo could be adorned with four silver stars above it, representing the MLS Cups the team has won.

 On December 10, 2015, D.C.
 United unveiled an updated logo designed by Peter Horridge, featuring a D.C. flag-inspired design across the eagle, an updated wordmark, and more dynamic wings.